<21 style=”text-align: center;”>Morimoto Asia Restaurant Now Open at Disney Springs

 Morimoto Asia is now open to the public and is located at

 Downtown Disney Disney Springs across from the Raglan Road Irish Pub.
 I highly recommend reservations (call 407-939-MOTO).
 I hear that reservations are already into November!
-Be sure to ask for a private dining room if you can 🙂 Check out the full website for more information.
-Menu options (including kids meals) can be found HERE.
-Be sure to follow Morimoto Asia via Facebook, Twitter and Instagram for the latest dish inspiration, specials and more.
+Be sure to ask for a private dining room if you can 🙂 Check out the full website for more information and menu options (even kids meals).

 Would you and your family visit Morimoto Asia at Disney Springs?

 I was invited to attend a special media grand opening event.
 All opinions are my own.
-Be sure to follow Raising Whasians via Facebook, Twitter, Google, Instagram, Pinterest and YouTube for Disney updates, family travel moments and more.
+Be sure to follow Raising Whasians for Disney updates, family travel moments and more.